SciAuth/workshop/2021/index.md

 Workshop Materials and Recordings
 ------------------
 See the schedule below for links to available workshop materials.
-Presenters, please submit workshop materials by email to [workshop@sciauth.org](mailto:workshop@sciauth.org) or by opening a GitHub [issue](https://github.com/SciAuth/workshop/issues) or [pull request](https://github.com/SciAuth/workshop/pulls).

 We plan to post the workshop recording soon.